Update: As of August 28, 2015 Ebates is no longer offering cash back on Amex gift cards.

 - $19.75 American Express gift card fees

 - $79 – $119 Visa gift card fees (at $3.95 – $5.95 per card)

 The total out of pocket cost comes to under $50 per $10,000 order.
 Meanwhile, earning 10,000 miles through Visa gift cards purchased at office supply stores would cost $69.50.
 At this rate, it’s cheaper to keep churning Amex gift cards than buying $200 Visa gift cards with a Chase Ink card.
 That is, if Extrabux and Ebates continue to offer cash back on Amex gift cards in denominations over $200.

-While I’ve used both Extrabux and Ebates for purchases without problems, you should definitely take step-by-step screenshots of your transactions in case they aren’t tracked.
-The last think you want to do is pay over $100 in gift card fees and not receive a portal payout to cover it.
+I’ve used both Extrabux and Ebates for purchases without problems.
+You should still take step-by-step screenshots of your transactions in case they aren’t tracked.
+The last thing you want to do is pay over $100 in gift card fees and not receive a portal payout to cover it.

-Gift card churning is becoming more and more difficult and I’m sure eventually all shopping portals will either adopt TCB and BeFrugal’s policies or do away with offering cash back on Amex gift cards altogether.
-If that happens, I’ll focus my efforts on buying gift cards during special promotions offered at office supply and grocery stores.
+Gift card churning is becoming more difficult.
+I’m sure eventually all shopping portals will either adopt TCB and BeFrugal’s policies or do away with offering cash back on Amex gift cards altogether.
+If that happens, I’ll focus my efforts on buying gift cards during special promotions.
 These promotions not only offer a way to off-set gift card fees, but an opportunity to maximize credit card category bonuses.
 In the mean time, I’m sticking to my bi-weekly Amex gift card churning schedule.

 Disclosure: I’ve included my Extrabux and Ebates affiliate links in this post.
 Thanks in advance to anyone who decides to use them!

 Subscribe to Blog via Email